 Cash and cash equivalents.
-Cintas considers all highly liquid investments with a maturity of three months or less, at date of purchase, to be cash equivalents.
-At May 31, 2014 and 2013, cash and cash equivalents includes \$33.5 million and \$28.5 million, respectively, of restricted cash used as collateral associated with the general insurance program.
+Cintas considers all highly liquid domestic investments with a maturity of three months or less, at date of purchase, to be cash equivalents.
+At May 31, 2015 and 2014, cash and cash equivalents includes \$43.0 million and \$33.5 million, respectively, of restricted cash used as collateral associated with the general insurance program.

 Marketable securities.
 Marketable securities are typically comprised of fixed income securities and are classified as available-for-sale.
-There were no marketable securities outstanding at May 31, 2014.

 Accounts receivable.
 Accounts receivable is comprised of amounts owed through product shipments and services provided and is presented net of an allowance for doubtful accounts.
 The allowance is an estimate based on historical rates of collections and allowances for specific accounts identified as uncollectible.
 The allowance that is an estimate based on Cintas' historical rates of collections is recorded for overdue amounts, beginning with a nominal percentage and increasing substantially as the account ages.
-The amount provided as the account ages will differ slightly between the Rental Uniforms and Ancillary Products operating segment and the three other operating segments because of differences in customers served and the nature of each operating segment.
+The amount provided as the account ages will differ slightly between the Rental Uniforms and Ancillary Products operating segment and the two other operating segments because of differences in customers served and the nature of each operating segment.
 When an account is considered uncollectible, it is written off against the allowance for doubtful accounts.